chx93965/Distributed_File_System/README.md

 |      |        | System Monitor (Stretch Goal)                                         |
 |      |        | GUI Design (Stretch Goal)                                             |
 ### Week 1:
-**Tasks:**
-- **Establish the foundational structure, set up nodes under a master-slave architecture.**
+- *Establish the foundational structure, set up nodes under a master-slave architecture.*
 - **Hooman**
   - Implement the master server to manage metadata and control interface for chunk servers
 - **Swapnil**
   - Implement the initial chunk server as nodes for distributed data storage
   - Test communication between the master and chunk servers
 - **Hanxiao**
   - Establish node configurations in terms of network settings and storage paths
   - Define initialization processes for system startup ensuring master and chunk servers are synchronized

 ### Week 2:
-**Implement a scalable data partitioning and replication system with efficient chunking, metadata management, and fault-tolerant replication strategies**
+- *Implement a scalable data partitioning and replication system with efficient chunking, metadata management, and fault-tolerant replication strategies.*

-**Tasks:**
 - **Hooman**
   - Develop chunk and Metadata Management
   - Implement an algorithm to efficiently divide files into chunks and distribute it to chunk servers with robust metadata management system